How to Tell If a Watermelon Is Bad? (updated 2023)

 The Bottom Line

-If you are preparing to have tons of this mouthwatering fruit this summer, make sure to keep your eyes peeled on the signs a watermelon has gone bad.
+If you are preparing to have tons of this mouthwatering fruit this summer, make sure to keep your eyes peeled for the signs a watermelon has gone bad.
 You might just need it with the change of weather coming up.

 you may also like